|DataQuest Solutions are pleased to provide advice on:-

 The Spectrum Control Center

-This is installed automatically with the Spectrum M2i, M3i and M4i driver and found
+This is installed automatically with the Spectrum card driver and started by

 provides a technical support function, which can greatly help our support team finding